New Jersey Civic Information Consortium: Background

-In September 2020, the New Jersey Governor signed a budget that included $500,000 for the New Jersey Civic Information Consortium, which is a little less than 6 cents for each human in New Jersey.
+In September 2020, the New Jersey Governor signed a budget that included $500,000 for the New Jersey Civic Information Consortium.

 Launch

 On March 3, 2021, the New Jersey Civic Info Consortium invited proposals for projects for the first time.
 This followed listening sessions in every county in the state, along with other meetings with journalists and community members and a statewide survey to better understand the public's information needs.
 These initial grants were to be capped at $35,000.
 June 3, 2021, the NJCIC announced awards to 14 of 74 applicants.

 Similar efforts elsewhere

 Free Press is working to develop similar projects in other states under their "News Voices" program.
 One in North Carolina began in 2017.
 Another was initiated in Philadelphia in 2019.